PlayCover/PlayBook/PlayBook/src/miscellaneous/playchain.md

 # How to PlayChain?

-PlayChain can be enabled for each individual app by going to their Settings > Misc and enable PlayChain
+PlayChain can be enabled for each individual app by going to their Settings > Bypasses > Enable PlayChain

 The app's Keychain entries will now exist at the PlayCover container folder > PlayChain > [bundle ID]